A content curation system, not just a feed reader

 1500+ users - including people from leading universities and tech companies

 The most reliable update mechanism are RSS feeds, but not every source provides them.
-To get as much information as possible, it's possible to subscribe via newsletter and website as well.
+To allow as many sources as possible, it's also possible to subscribe via newsletter and website.

 • Adding any blog, newsletter, and website as source